Skip to content

 Current password:

-Once the login process completes, there will be a message of Enabling SSH password authentication displayed.
 At this point SSH has been enabled on the host and it may be accessed using an SSH client.
+Below are screenshots of the login screen when nothing is configured on the host and when the host is fully setup.

-To connect over SSH with Linux or MacOS, run the command below, replacing <IP_ADDRESS> with the one shown in the login screen.
+To connect over SSH with Linux or MacOS, run the command below, replacing <IP_ADDRESS> with the one shown in the login screen after eth0.

 ssh nodezero@<IP_ADDRESS>